NandiniBhattad13/Privacy-Without-Regret-Differentially-Private-Inference-Time-Alignment/experiments/comparison.md

 ## Input

-A scored JSONL file produced by Experiment 01.
-Each line must contain a `responses` array, where each response has at least:
+A scored JSONL file where each line contains a `responses` array, where each response has at least:

 - `is_correct` (0 or 1)